arnaudbos/i-rant/content/loom-part-3-async.md

 > `ThreadPoolExecutor` (using `Executors#newFixedThreadPool(int, ThreadFactory)`)
 > rather than `ScheduledThreadPoolExecutor`;
 > because only heartbeat requests (using `boundedPulseExecutor`) must be delayed.
-> But both being fix-sized pools, the result is the same in this case.
+> But both being fix-sized pools, the result is the same.

 Like the synchronous example, `getConnection` deals with the retry logic.
 But `CoordinatorService#requestConnection` is asynchronous and takes a _CompletionHandler_, because it calls to